 Areas / WA13 · postcode district guide

-House prices in WA13, Warrington
+House prices in WA13, Lymm

-The median home in WA13, Warrington has sold for £370,000 over the last three years — above the ~£290,000 England & Wales average.
+The average house price in WA13, Lymm over the last three years is £437,360, with a median sold price of £375,000 — above the ~£290,000 England & Wales norm.

 Median price